baranirajendran/Coding_Assignment/README.md

   - Add cities to a favorite list (max 3).
   - List and display weather details for favorite cities.
   - Update the favorite list by removing and adding cities while maintaining the maximum limit.
-- Evaluation Criteria:
-  1. Effective API integration.
-  2. Code readability and maintainability.
-  3. Efficient problem-solving for managing the favorite list and handling API responses.

 Median Calculation Application:
 - Objective: Implement the pseudocode provided to calculate the median of an array.